SinghTushar20/Learn-to-Code/05-Machine Learning and AI/03-Machine Learning/0-ML-Prerequisites/Readme.md

 - NumPy’s array class is called **ndarray**.
 It is also known by the alias **array**.
   - NumPy arrays have a fixed size at creation and are homogeneous.
   - The elements in a NumPy array are all required to be of the same data type, and thus will be the same size in memory.
+- Numpy arrays are faster, occupy less memory and is much convenient than python list.